We are Hokies.

-The marriage and family therapy doctoral program faculty are experienced researchers, clinicians, supervisors, and teachers who have made significant contributions to the field of marriage and family therapy, and other closely related fields and disciplines.
+The marriage and family therapy (MFT) core faculty are faculty within the Department of Human Development and Family Science, and are experienced researchers, clinicians, supervisors, and teachers who have made significant contributions to the field of marriage and family therapy, and other closely related fields and disciplines.
 As a faculty, we value mentorship and work closely with our doctoral students to provide a personalized learning experience that helps them achieve their professional goals.

 Human Development and Family Science Faculty

-The Marriage and Family Therapy Doctoral program is housed in the Department of Human Development and Family Science (HDFS).
-HDFS faculty are actively involved in the mentoring and training of MFT doctoral students, and frequently serve as their advisors and/or members of their advisory committees.
-Our HDFS colleagues are award-winning teachers and mentors and world-class researchers who specialize in child and adolescent development, family studies, and adult development and aging.
+The MFT program area is housed in the Department of Human Development and Family Science (HDFS).
+All HDFS faculty, including the MFT core faculty, are actively involved in the mentoring and training of doctoral students specializing in MFT, and frequently serve as their advisors and/or members of their advisory committees.
+HDFS faculty are award-winning teachers and mentors and world-class researchers who specialize in child and adolescent development, family studies, and adult development and aging.
 Click here to learn more about the HDFS faculty and their areas of expertise.

 Faculty Research and Publications

 Marriage and Family Therapy Students

 Students in the MFT program area of the Department of Human Development and Human Science hold master’s degrees in marriage and family therapy and other mental health disciplines.
 They have ranged from new master’s graduates to licensed practitioners with decades of experience, and have also included people embarking on new careers.
 The program’s cohort model means that our students have the opportunity to work collaboratively while they are in the program and develop strong personal and professional connections that extend well beyond their time in Blacksburg.